StanislavHrusanov/Data-Types-and-Variables/README.md

 # Data-Types-and-Variables
-Some problems solutions from my training in Softuni
+Some problem solutions from my training in Softuni